wangyouze/Trust-videoLLMs/README.md

 ### Datasets
 ***
-Due to the dataset containing unsafe content such as pornography, violence, and gore, please contact wangyouze6889@163.com if you need access to the dataset.
+This dataset contains potentially offensive or disturbing content, including but not limited to pornography, violence, and graphic videos.
+Researchers requiring access to the dataset must contact wangyouze6889@163.com for authorization.

 ### Run